SudheendraBS/DevJam-2017/README.md

 This is a repo for sharing new DevJam lab-guides and presentations!.

-All of the material here is released under the  [https://github.com/apigee/DevJam/blob/master/LICENSE.md]
+All of the material here is released under the [MIT license] (https://github.com/apigee/DevJam/blob/master/LICENSE.md)